mazwat/mazwat.github.io/making-circuits-lm.md

 It is almost identical to the version we created in TinkerCAD.
 To make sure you upload the sketch correctly to the board follow these steps:

 - Plug  the USB cable into your comptuer and your Arduino
-- GO to Tools > Board
+- GO to *Tools > Board*
-- Select 'Arduino Uno"
+- Select **'Arduino Uno'**
-- Go to Tools > Port
+- Go to *Tools > Port*
-- Select the Port that is for your USB device (there's usually only one, but it's worth checking)
+- Select the port that is for your USB device (there's usually only one, but it's worth checking)
-- Click the Upla
+- Click the **Upload button** (look like circular button with an arrow point right)

+You will get confirmation in the output iw
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODQ5NjU3MjYsLTE0MTI4OTYwMywtND
+eyJoaXN0b3J5IjpbLTEzMTYyNzU0NTEsLTE0MTI4OTYwMywtND
 YzNTQzOTA5LDE1OTg0ODE1MDIsMTI0ODE5MTc3MywxNDY5MjAx
 NjQxLC0xNTI5ODIyNjI3LDU5Nzc0NTY0NiwtMTc4NjUwMDM4NS
 wtMjA5NTEyNjYyOCwxNDEwODIxMjUwLDQ0NDM4MjQ4MywyNzYw